Skip to content

 EOF

-Step 5: Create the MCPServerRegistration Resource
+Step 5: Create MCPServerRegistration

-Create the MCPServer resource that registers the GitHub MCP server with the gateway:
+Register the GitHub MCP server with the gateway:

 kubectl apply -f - <<EOF

-apiVersion: mcp.kagenti.com/v1alpha1
+apiVersion: mcp.kuadrant.io/v1alpha1

 kind: MCPServerRegistration